 Frequently Asked Questions

-What can I listen to on shortwave radio?
+What can I listen to on this?

 Some of the most common things you can listen to are referred to as “ute” (shortwave utility).
 This includes transmissions used in sailing, shipping, aviation, military, diplomatic communications, and others.
 You can also tune in amateur radio stations or listen for intelligence signals within the numbers stations.
 Additionally, there are still some big radios such as the BBC which have shortwave transmission listened from people all over the globe.

-How far can shortwave radio signals reach?
+How far can it signals reach?